 RP Chad Smith: short, tight slider from a three-quarters arm angle.
 He was consistently 93-94.
 Reports of him up to 97.
 As a college guy having a lot of success, I'm frankly confused why he's still in WMI.
 His numbers say he's too good for the league.
 So does his stuff.
 I see a future middle reliever here, with the potential for a bit more if he can consistently locate the fastball.
 Midwest league hitters are no match for him at this point in time.
 He likes to attack hitters, and the slider is often a swing and miss pitch.

 RP Angel Nesbitt: 95-96 T97 with a little bit of run.
 He's straight over the top.
 The slider was better than the other times I've seen him, but still consistently below MLB average.
-He'd throw a couple that flashed plus, then 3 or 4 "spinners."
-Didn't seem like it was difficult to pick him up.
+He'd throw a couple that flashed plus, then three or four "spinners."
+It didn't seem like it was difficult to pick him up.
 His pitches lacked "conviction," and by that I mean he didn't seem to have much of a purpose for every pitch.
-His stuff is a bit flat, and even though he was throwing 95-96, batters didn't seem uncomfortable.
-I see his ceiling as a decent org guy, and unless he adds some deception, I doubt he cracks the majors.
+His stuff is a bit flat, and even though he was throwing 95-96 miles per hour, batters didn't seem uncomfortable.
+I see his ceiling as a decent organizational guy, and unless he adds some deception, I doubt he cracks the majors.

 Guido Knudson- 94-95 relatively straight.
 Pounds the zone.
 Has an 83-84 MPH slider that is about MLB average.
 Threw a couple cutters at 88 that fooled hitters.
 Solid.
 Not overpowering, but with some refinement, may cut out an MLB career for himself.
 At the very least, nice org guy.